Crotalus viridis: Diet

 Prairie rattlesnakes, because of their expansive distribution, have a wide array of prey.
 Generally, this species prefers small mammals, such as ground squirrels, ground nesting birds, mice, rats, small rabbits and prairie dogs.
 They will occasionally feed on amphibians and reptiles, and sometimes even other snakes.
 This is more commonly seen in juvenile snakes.

 Reproduction

 Prairie rattlesnakes are viviparous and can produce from one to 25 young per reproduction event.
 The average number of young ranges from four to 12, but can vary greatly due to availability of food and environmental conditions.
 Males may compete for females during the breeding season, but western rattlesnake females may not necessarily breed every year.
-They give birth in late summer or early fall, being their breed 22–28 cm long, without the need for parental care.
+They give birth in late summer or early fall, female rattlesnakes coming together to birth and care for their young in communal dens.
+Females have been observed 'babysitting' unrelated juveniles when their mothers require a break, as well as engaging in other social behaviors such as drinking rainwater off of each others' backs.
+Snakelets are 22–28 cm long.
 In addition, the young are toxic as soon as they are born.
 They reach sexual maturity at three years of age.
-It is also common for females to give birth at communal den sites with the young born between August and October.